-There are various searching techniques in data structure which are listed below.
+There are various searching techniques in a data structure which are listed below.

-Linear Search, Binary Search, Jump Search, Interpolation Search, Exponential Search, Sublist Search, and etc.
+Linear Search, Binary Search, Jump Search, Interpolation Search, Exponential Search, Sublist Search, etc.

 Which is the best searching algorithm in the data structure?

-As all the searching algorithms have their own importance on a specific situation but linear search and binary search can be considered as the best searching and mostly used in the data structure.
+As all the searching algorithms have their own importance in a specific situation but linear search and binary search can be considered the best searching and are mostly used in the data structure.